PS 47000 Special Studies Capstone

 6. A clear description of your intended output or product must be provided.
 What do you intend to be the outcome of this work?
 Do you expect it to contribute to a senior thesis or other class-based research paper?
 Do you expect to present your findings at a conference?
 Do you intend for the work to enhance the organizational capacity of a local non-profit or contribute to some other way to community improvement?
 Do you intend to submit your work for publication in a journal?
 Are you planning a public performance or presentation of your work?

-In the semester prior to the one in which you plan to conduct your research:
+In the semester prior to taking the course:

-1. Submit your proposal and a letter of support from your faculty advisor no later than the Friday of the tenth week of the appropriate semester.
+1. Submit your proposal and a letter of support from your faculty advisor no later than the Friday after Fall or Spring Break.

-2. Apply for internal funding according to the due dates of the possible funding entities or as soon as the PSIM director approves your proposal, whichever date is earlier.
+2. Apply for internal funding according to their due dates of the possible funding entities or as soon as the PSIM director approves your proposal, whichever date is earlier.

 3. Complete and submit an eProtocol to Notre Dame’s Institutional Review Board at least two months prior to the beginning of the semester in which you plan to conduct your research.